MicrochipTech/unicens-linux-daemon/cfg/README.md

 **11.3) Defining an ALSA driver instance**

-Using the Advanced Linux Sound Architecture (ALSA) driver instance will either form an audio capture device or an audio playback device, depending if it is configured as a source or a sink.
+In order to activate the Advanced Linux Sound Architecture (ALSA) driver, the `<Alsa>` tag is used.
+It will will either form an audio capture device or an audio playback device, depending if it is configured as a source or a sink.
 Any standard Linux audio enabled tool (such as Audacity, mplayer, aplay, arecord, speaker-test) can instantly access the synchronous audio data channel on INICnet without any further configuration.
 The ALSA subsystem also handles the sample rate conversion (if necessary), such as up-sampling from PCM 16 Bit 44,1 kHz from the Bluetooth receiver to PCM 24 Bit 48 kHz on INICnet.